List of Stranger Things characters: Max Mayfield

 Maxine "Max" Mayfield is Susan Hargrove's biological daughter, Billy's younger stepsister, an avid skateboarder, and the tomboy of the group who catches the attention of Lucas when it becomes known that she has the highest score in Dig Dug.
 Max is often shown at odds with Billy.

 In season three, she and Lucas are dating after supposed multiple breakups.
 Eleven approaches her to seek advice when she suspects that Mike is lying to her, and Max convinces her that Mike might have done that to play along with his friends.
 Max helps Eleven in exploring the outside world, making them close friends.
 She is also shown to be a fan of Wonder Woman.
+Max gains a brilliant relationship with Eleven over the season.
+Later on, she plays a big role in helping to kill the Mind Flayer's lesser form and she also helps Eleven when they are trying to escape the Starcourt Mall.